prominence-eosc/docs/storage.md

 where the app username and password should be set as appropriate.
 The mountpoint `/data` here is just an example and can be replaced with something else.

 ### OneData
 In order to mount your OneData storage in jobs firstly an access token needs to be created using the *Access tokens* menu in the OneData web interface.

-The following JSON needs to be included in the job description:
+The following JSON needs to be included in the job description if access to OneData is required:
 ```json
 "storage":{
   "type":"onedata",